paulogarithm/MinishellTesting/README.md

 # MinishellTesting

 ## How to get it ?
-Clone this repo in your minishell folder by using this command :
+Clone this repo in your minishell folder by using this command :<br/>
 `git clone git@github.com:paulogarithm/MinishellTesting.git`

 You should now have something like this
 ```
+minishell/ $> ls
+lib  Makefile  src

+minishell/ $> git clone git@github.com:paulogarithm/MinishellTesting.git
+...

 minishell/ $> ls
 lib  Makefile  MinishellTesting  src
 ```